Inference via robust optimal transportation: theory and methods: Introduction

-In spite of their appealing theoretical properties, OT and $W_p$ have two important inference aspects to deal with: (i) implementation cost and (ii) lack of robustness. (i) The computation of the solution to OT problem and of the $W_p$ can be demanding.
+In spite of their appealing theoretical properties, OT and $W_p$ have two important inference aspects to deal with: (i) implementation cost and (ii) lack of robustness. (i) The computation of the solution to OT problem and of the computation of $W_p$ can be demanding.
 To circumvent this problem, \cite{cuturi2013sinkhorn} proposes the use of an entropy regularized version of the OT problem.
 The resulting divergence is called Sinkhorn divergence; see \cite{amari2018information} for further details. \cite{genevay2018learning} illustrate the use of this divergence for inference in generative models, via MDE.
 The proposed estimation method is attractive in terms of performance and speed of computation.
 However (to the best of our knowledge) the statistical guarantees of the minimum Sinkhorn divergence estimators have not been provided. (ii) Robustness is becoming a crucial aspect for many complex statistical and machine learning applications.
 The reason is essentially two-fold.
-First, large datasets (e.g. records of images or large-scale data collected over the internet) can be cluttered with outlying values (e.g. due to measurement errors or recording device failures).
+First, large datasets (e.g. records of images or large-scale data collected over the internet) can be cluttered with outlying values (e.g. due to recording device failures).
 Second, every statistical model represents only an approximation to reality.
-Thus, one needs to devise inference procedures that remain informative even in the presence of small deviations from the assumed statistical (generative) model.
+Thus, the need for inference procedures that remain informative even in the presence of small deviations from the assumed statistical (generative) model is in high demand, in statistics and in machine learning.
 Robust statistics deals with this problem.
 We refer to \cite{hampel1986robust} and \cite{ronchetti2009robust} for a book-length discussion on robustness principles.